decentraland/documentation/content/contributor/comms/archipelago.md

 Archipelago is the realm service that groups nearby players into islands, reassigning them as they move around and providing the information required to connect to the actual backend that will relay their messages.

 {{< info >}}
-You can see the Archipelago protocol in action and experiment with it using the open-source [[Comms Demo Station]].
+You can see the Archipelago protocol in action and experiment with it using the open-source [Comms Station](https://decentraland.github.io/comms-station/).
 {{< /info >}}

 To use the service, clients must connect to their realm's Archipelago websocket endpoint and authenticate to begin their session.
 They can then start sending positional updates and receiving island assignments (see the [client life-cycle]({{< relref "overview#lifecycle" >}})).